 We can fly anyone aged 12 and over, as long as they fulfill the medical, height and weight criteria.
-You must also be physically capable of getting in and out of the aircraft without assistance**.
+You must also be physically capable of getting into and out of the aircraft without assistance**.

 You will be required to complete a Medical Self-Certification Form before flying with us - if you have any doubts or answer any questions with a "yes" you should contact your GP (your GP may charge you for this).
 If you are aged 71 or over, as a formality, we will require a letter from your doctor confirming your suitability to fly with us.
 There is no upper age limit to fly with us.
 NB if you are already a pilot with a current medical, the above does not apply.